 There’s something amazing about coming across people who are truly insightful in their field.
 One such individual is Don Norman.
 Years ago, I read his seminal work called ‘The design of everyday things’.
 You can see more here.

-Now I have to say, I’ve never met Don, but for anyone who cares a whit about the user journey and good design, this book is a must.
+Now I have to say, I’ve never met Don, but for anyone who cares a whit about good design, this book is a must.
 The reason I bring this up is that I am always surprised how little appreciation there appears to be for usability in the area of software products.

 I don’t mean graphic design, I mean getting right inside the head of your user or intended user, understanding what flows and work practices will be most meaningful in a product context and when, often out of ignorance for a certain community of users, vendors design something that will basically alienate the user base.